An Accelerated Variance Reduced Extra-Point Approach to Finite-Sum VI and Optimization: Variance Reduced Scheme for Finite-Sum HVI: Monotone H(x) and Convex g(x)

-In this section, we present our first variance reduced scheme for solving VI \eqref{VI-prob}, where the operator $F(\cdot)$ takes the combined VI/gradient mapping form with finite-sum structure respectively \eqref{finite-sum-VI-opt-prob}.
-We assume the constraint set $\ZZ$ is closed and convex, and the problem is summarized below:
+In this section, we present our first variance reduced scheme for solving the HVI~\eqref{HVI-problem}, where {\it both} the mapping $H(x)$ and the function $g(x)$ take the finite-sum structure in~\eqref{finite-sum H and g}.
+We assume the constraint set $\ZZ$ to be closed and convex, and the problem is summarized below: